Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 It occurs because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/platform/browser` modules.
 To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

 After the first run, you will find the `angular2-meteor.d.ts` file in the new folder called "typings".
+This file is actually located in its own folder with the same name.
+This is how declaration files are laid out due to the convention followed by TypeScript community.
 This file has been created by the package at start time and contains a special reference to Angular 2 and Meteor declaration files.
 There are two ways to link `app.ts` and `angular2-meteor.d.ts` together:

  - one way is to directly reference `angular2-meteor.d.ts` using a special sugared syntax at the top of `app.ts` as follows:

-        /// <reference path="../typings/angular2-meteor.d.ts" />
+        /// <reference path="typings/angular2-meteor/angular2-meteor.d.ts" />

         import {Component, View} from 'angular2/core';